stock2shop/website/archetypes/help-getting-started-pull.md

  ```

 Stock2Shop currently does not support the syncing of customers from {{connector_name}} to Stock2Shop.
 At this point in time there are no plans to build out this functionality.
+If customers are a requirement, please read up on how to import customers manually in to your client console, [here](/help/how-it-works-customer-import "Manually import customers into Stock2Shop").

 ## Syncing Orders to {{connector_name}} {#raise-orders}
 By default, Stock2Shop raises orders to {{connector_name}} with the following order details: